 In Y7, pupils are expected to spend about half an hour/week on their Latin homework, rising to about 45 minutes by the end of Year 9.

 We always run a special activity for Y8 students in the summer term.
-Click here to see details of the 2016 Classics Day.
+Click here to learn more about one of these Classics Days.

 Pupils will find the following websites useful: